-This is one fizzy ferment so if you have a fermentation lock use it here, otherwise use a conventional jar, however, be prepared to burp it once or twice a day.
+This can be a very fizzy ferment so if you have a fermentation lock use it here.
+Otherwise use a regular jar, however, be prepared to burp it once or twice a day.
 Keep it on the kitchen sink, out of direct sunlight so that you remember.

 - Use a sterile jar, fill 1/2 – 2/3 full with raw garlic cloves.

-- Pour honey over the top so that the jar is 3/4 full, stir the cloves through the honey to make sure they are fully coated.
-If your honey is too crystallised to mix with the cloves stand the honey container in a bowl of warm water until it softens enough to use – don’t worry if it is thick, it will liquefy very quickly as the ferment ramps up.
+- Pour honey over the top so that the jar is 3/4 full, stir the cloves through the honey, making sure they are thoroughly coated.
+If your honey is too crystallised to mix with the cloves, stand the honey container in a bowl of warm water until it softens enough to use – don’t worry if it is thick, it will liquefy very quickly as the ferment ramps up.

 - Place the jar on a plate to catch any overflow, out of direct sunlight.